Makossa: The funky-disco movement: The Motown Sound

-Tired of the "cool jazz" at that period, many African-American musicians in the years from 1954-1960 advocated the return to the strength of a more "muscular" jazz coincided with the hatching of rock'n'roll of young whites.
+Tired of the "cool jazz" at that period, many African-American musicians in the years between 1954 and 1960 advocated the return to the strength of a more "muscular" jazz coincided with the hatching of rock'n'roll of young whites.
 Directly inspired by bebop, this hard jazz planted its roots at the sources of African rhythm.

-Moreover, this jazz searched spiritual inspiration within the gospel song and the religious music of African-Americans.
-The funky which comes from this synthesis has received a frank success.
-This success would be amplified by its proximity with soul and disco which are far ersatz.
-Certain icons would serve as a "school" in the basic formation of future stars of makossa: James Brown, the Bee-Gees, Kool and the Gang, T. Connection, Donna Summer, Village People, Gloria Gaynor, ABBA, the Temptations, Shalamar, the Commodores, Ike and Tina Turner, Percy Sledge, Boney-M, Smokey Robinson, etc.
+Moreover, this jazz took spiritual inspiration within the gospel genre and the religious music of African-Americans.
+The funk which comes from this synthesis was successful in the music industry, and later was amplified by its similar sound to soul and disco.
+Certain icons would serve as a "school" in the basic formation of future stars of makossa: James Brown, the Bee-Gees, Kool and the Gang, T. Connection, Donna Summer, Village People, Gloria Gaynor, ABBA, the Temptations, Shalamar, the Commodores, Ike and Tina Turner, Percy Sledge, Boney-M, Smokey Robinson.

 The funky-disco movement influenced makossa via the use of the aerophones, or the brass and woodwind instruments; the bass playing and to a certain extent the beat of the drum kit.
 The bassists include: Joe TONGO, LONG Manfred, Jeannot Karl DIKOTO MANDENGUE, Vicky EDIMO, and ALADJI TOURE.
 The influence of the funky-disco movement besides its purely technical and orchestral aspect, also affected the onomastics of makossa musicians.
 In effect, many purely and simply adopted American names: Peter Moukoko, Bill Loko, Jimmy Sax, Peter Makossa, Jackson Berry, Vicky Edimo, Peter Mpouly, Tim and Foty, Jimmy Takoube, Black Styls, Joe Mboule, Joe Etonde, Peter Yamson, Georges Dickson, Mike Kounou, Blacks Styls, Negro Styls, Cracks, Chancellor, etc.